opensearch-project/ml-commons/DEVELOPER_GUIDE.md

 #### Building from the command line

 1. `./gradlew build` builds and tests, `./gradlew build buildDeb buildRpm` build RPM and DEB.
-2. `./gradlew :run` launches a single node cluster with ml-commons plugin installed
+2. `./gradlew run` launches a single node cluster with ml-commons plugin installed
-3. `./gradlew :integTest` launches a single node cluster with ml-commons plugin installed and runs all integration tests except security.
+3. `./gradlew integTest` launches a single node cluster with ml-commons plugin installed and runs all integration tests except security.
 Use `./gradlew integTest -PnumNodes=<number>` to launch multi-node cluster.
-4. ` ./gradlew :integTest --tests="<class path>.<test method>"` runs a single integration test class or method, for example `./gradlew integTest --tests="org.opensearch.ml.rest.RestMLTrainAndPredictIT.testTrainAndPredictKmeansWithEmptyParam"` or `./gradlew integTest --tests="org.opensearch.ml.rest.RestMLTrainAndPredictIT"`
+4. ` ./gradlew integTest --tests="<class path>.<test method>"` runs a single integration test class or method, for example `./gradlew integTest --tests="org.opensearch.ml.rest.RestMLTrainAndPredictIT.testTrainAndPredictKmeansWithEmptyParam"` or `./gradlew integTest --tests="org.opensearch.ml.rest.RestMLTrainAndPredictIT"`
 5. `./gradlew integTest -Dtests.class="<class path>"` run specific integ test class, for example `./gradlew integTest -Dtests.class="org.opensearch.ml.rest.RestMLTrainAndPredictIT"`
 6. `./gradlew integTest -Dtests.method="<method name>"` run specific integ test method, for example `./gradlew integTest -Dtests.method="testTrainAndPredictKmeans"`
 7. `./gradlew integTest -Dtests.rest.cluster=localhost:9200 -Dtests.cluster=localhost:9200 -Dtests.clustername="docker-cluster" -Dhttps=true -Duser=admin -Dpassword=admin` launches integration tests against a local cluster and run tests with security.
 Detail steps: (1)download OpenSearch tarball to local and install by running `opensearch-tar-install.sh`; (2)build ML plugin zip with your change and install ML plugin zip; (3)restart local test cluster; (4) run this gradle command to test.
 8. `./gradlew spotlessApply` formats code.
 And/or import formatting rules in `.eclipseformat.xml` with IDE.
 9. `./gradlew adBwcCluster#mixedClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with anomaly-detection and job-scheduler and tests backwards compatibility by upgrading one of the nodes with the current version of OpenSearch with anomaly-detection and job-scheduler creating a mixed cluster.
 10. `./gradlew adBwcCluster#rollingUpgradeClusterTask -Dtests.security.manager=false` launches a cluster with three nodes of bwc version of OpenSearch with anomaly-detection and job-scheduler and tests backwards compatibility by performing rolling upgrade of each node with the current version of OpenSearch with anomaly-detection and job-scheduler.